AhmedTBakhit/AhmedTBakhit/README.md

-#  Hi there, I am Ahmed Bakhit - Functional Safety Engineer at Kenworth
+#  Hi there, I am Ahmed Bakhit - Airplane Safety Engineer at Boeing
 ## A recent Masters of Science Graduate in Mechanical Engineering from Washington State University (2022)
 * A Data Science and Machine Learning Enthusiastic
 * Expercienced in Robotics&Mechatronics
-* Currently developing vehicle controls and systems per ISO 26262
+* Currently working on development of Airplanes per ARP 4761 AND ARP 4754

 <!--